Suspect in slaying of U.S. Marines made 2014 trip to Mideast

 “We are exploring all travel that he has done and we have asked our intelligence partners throughout the world to provide us with any information they may have,” Ed Reinhold, FBI special agent in charge, said during a news conference.

-But the FBI said Friday it had “no indication” so far that the attack was linked to that group.
+But the Federal Bureau of Investigation said Friday it had no indication that the attack was linked to that group.

 ‘A HAPPY HOME’